Inventory, lb : 0

 Considered one of the sweetest varieties in the melon family, the Crenshaw is a hybrid cross between the Casaba melon and the Persian melon.
 There are two types of Crenshaw melons: green and white.
 The white variety is the most common as it is sunburn resistant.
 The Crenshaw is a member of the Cucurbitaceae family and a modern crossbreed of the inodorus group of melons.
 Melons in the inodorus group are generally larger melons, take longer to grow and have better shelf-lives than summer melon varieties.
 What they often lack compared to other melons is fragrance.

-Crenshaw melons are full-flavored and sturdy enough to be cooked.
-Fresh Crenshaw can be used as a breakfast fruit and as a salad ingredient.
-The Crenshaw may also be used as an ingredient in cold soups and desserts.
-Crenshaw melons pair well with fresh mozzarella, lime, mint, almonds and white wine.
-The Crenshaw is similar to a Cantaloupe in color and flavor and may be substituted.
+Crenshaw melons are similar to a cantaloupe in color and flavor and may be used similarly.
+They are often simply eaten raw, but are full-flavored and sturdy enough to stand up to cooking.
+Fresh Crenshaw can be used as a breakfast fruit and as a salad ingredient or used as an ingredient in cold soups and desserts.
+Seer the melons in a hot pan to caramelize their natural sugar content or grill on a fruit skewer with pineapple and mango.
+Crenshaw melons pair well with salty cured meats, fresh mozzarella, lime, mint, almonds and white wine.
 Once ripe uncut Casaba melon will keep at room temperature for up to a week.
 Refrigerate cut up melon in a sealed container up to three days.

 Crenshaw melons grow in temperate and warm regions throughout the Mediterranean and the Americas.
-These melons also grow well in desert regions in Spring and Fall months.
-Their parent melons are native to Turkey and Iran.
-Crenshaw melons are known as one of the more delicate melons, thus handling is difficult and shipping is limited.
+They also grow well in desert regions during the off-season of spring and fall.
+Their parent melon, the Persian, is native to Turkey and Iran.
+Crenshaw melons

 Recipes that include Crenshaw Melon.
 One is easiest, three is harder.